DIYgod/RSSHub/docs/en/joinus/new-rss/prerequisites.md

 -   [Neovim](https://neovim.io/)
 -   [Sublime Text](https://www.sublimetext.com/)

-In order to speed up the development process and make it easier to keep your code clean, you can install some appropriate extensions for your code editor of your choice.
+In order to speed up the development process and make it easier to keep your code clean, you can install some appropriate extensions for the code editor of your choice.
 In the latter part of this guide, we will use Visual Studio Code as an example, you can install the following extensions:

 -   [Art Template Helper](https://marketplace.visualstudio.com/items?itemName=ZihanLi.at-helper)
 -   [EditorConfig for VS Code](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig)